 421-a.
 This program applies only to newly constructed units.
 Generally units built after 1974 are not subject to rent regulation, but have been placed under rent regulation because the landlord has chosen to take 421-a benefits.
 For units constructed after July 3, 1984, landlords are required to include in each lease and lease renewal proper notification (see above) both a notice that the rent regulation status will expire when the 421-a tax benefits expire, as well as the approximate date of expiration.
 If your lease extends beyond the date when tax benefits expire, deregulation takes effect when the last lease that was signed under the 421-a program expires (see previous example).

 June 30, 2008 is an important date.
 If construction began before June 30, 2008, then the units remain regulated until the last lease entered into during the 421-a tax benefits period.
 Once that lease expires, the rent regulation also expires.
 However, if the landlord fails to include the proper notice (see above), then the unit is de-regulated only when that current tenant decides to leave.
-For units where construction began on or after June 30, 2008, remain regulated for the duration of the tax benefits (usually 35 years) and then become de-regulated only when the tenant residing in the unit when the benefits expires leaves the apartment.
+For units where construction began on or after June 30, 2008, units designated as “affordable” remain regulated for the duration of the tax benefits (usually 35 years) and then become de-regulated only when the tenant residing in the unit when the benefits expires leaves the apartment.

 See the Fact Sheet #41 on the New York State Division of Housing and Community Renewal’s website for more information on 421-a.